 The rule that denies the locally installed MS Paint application, from executing would show the user accessing that application will this dialog message:

 Application Execution Prevention Processing Example

-Secondly, we want to allow 2 possible file sizes as either of the 2.
+Secondly, we want to allow 2 possible file sizes.
 To do this we add another condition to test the file size as shown below.
 The value to check was obtained using the “Browse” action and selecting the required binary – the editor will automatically select the appropriate value and populate the field.